ibm-telemetry/telemetry-config-schema/README.md

 - `allowedAttributeStringValues`: This is an _optional_ array of strings.

-  Enables plain-text collection of specific attribute string values (prop values).
+  Enables plain-text collection of specific attribute string values.
 These are collected for discovered attributes included in the `allowedAttributeNames` list.

   _At least one value is required if this key is defined._